 The oldest child of a retired U.S. Navy Rabbi, Marc has always seen a call to service in the community as an integral part of the practice of Osteopathic Medicine.
 In addition to many of the professional volunteering opportunities on hospital committees and mentoring future physicians, Marc has spent hundreds of hours volunteering in his daughters’ schools, and served on the Parent Teacher Organization Board.
 He also was one of the founding members and Past-President of a synagogue that he started within the south Florida community in 2015.
 In addition to volunteering, Marc and his wife Ivy have raised and donated monies in support of the Crohn’s and Colitis Foundation, the Gwendolyn Strong Foundation, and several local charities.

 Dr. Kaprow is a Clinical Associate Professor of Internal Medicine at Nova Southeastern University, and an Associate Professor of Internal Medicine at the University of Central Florida College of Medicine.
 He has served as President of the Broward County Osteopathic Medical Association, and has served on the Executive Board of the Florida Osteopathic Medicine since 2011.
-He has served several FOMA committees, including Membership and Men’s Health, and has served as a delegate to the American Osteopathic Association.
+He has served several FOMA committees, including Membership, Continuing Education and Men’s Health, and has served as a delegate to the American Osteopathic Association.
 Dr. Kaprow also has served on the American College of Osteopathic Internists Practice Management and Professional Development Committee.
 In 2015, he became an AOA National Health Policy Fellow.
 Dr. Kaprow has authored several professional publications, and has lectured nationally on Medical Ethics, Palliative Medicine, and other topics.

 Florida Osteopathic Medical Association (FOMA) | Tallahassee, FL